Bottle-M/PotatoPeeler/README.md

    > Of course, you can configure [protected chunks](#5-protected-chunks) to prevent certain chunks from being removed.

-3. This tool can performs **in-place operations** on the region Anvil files.
+3. This tool can perform **in-place operations** on the region Anvil files.
 Before writing to each file in place, a backup file will be created.
 If an error occurs during writing, it will automatically restore the file.
 It is still advisable to occasionally make manual backups.

 ## 3. Installation